Hormonal pills are possible. Rating of the best contraceptives

 • amenorrhea due to endometrial atrophy;

-If the side effects do not go away after 3 months of taking contraceptives, the pills are canceled or replaced with other drugs.
+If side effects do not go away after 3 months of taking contraceptives, the pills are discontinued or replaced with other drugs.
 A complication such as thromboembolism is extremely rare.

 Indications and contraindications for taking COCs

-Combined oral contraceptives are suitable for women who have a regular sex life, suffering from painful, heavy menstruation, endometriosis, and benign tumors of the mammary glands.
-Perhaps the appointment of birth control pills in the postpartum period, if the mother is not breastfeeding.
+Combined oral contraceptives are suitable for women who have regular sex life, suffer from painful, heavy menstruation, endometriosis, and benign tumors of the mammary glands.
+It is possible to prescribe birth control pills in the postpartum period if the mother does not breastfeed.

 Contraindications: